denniscual/calories-app/api-service/README.md

 ## Getting Started

+- Make sure you have [nodejs](https://nodejs.org/en/) installed in your computer.
-- Download the [MySQL server](https://dev.mysql.com/downloads/mysql/) and spin a localhost dv server.
+- Download the [MySQL server](https://dev.mysql.com/downloads/mysql/) and spin a localhost db server.
 - Create `.env` file at the root of the directory.
 Fill all the required env variables.
 - Checkout out in `master` branch, then run `yarn install`.